 These loans are offered through the Direct Loan Program (DL).
 Repayment for Stafford loans begins 6 months after graduation, withdrawal, or less than half-time enrollment.
 The government may deduct origination, guarantee, and/or other fees before disbursement is made to Quincy University.
-Interest rate on these loans is 6.8%.
 Only unsubsidized Stafford Loans are available to graduate students.